WangYijia1209/Machine-Learning-Model-Training-APP/README.md

 This will open the app in your browser at http://localhost:8501.

 ## 📝How It Works
--**1.Upload or Use Demo Data**: Upload your CSV file or use the built-in breast cancer dataset.
+- **1.Upload or Use Demo Data**: Upload your CSV file or use the built-in breast cancer dataset.
--**2.Select Features and Label**: Choose which columns in your dataset are features and which column is the label (target variable).
+- **2.Select Features and Label**: Choose which columns in your dataset are features and which column is the label (target variable).
--**3.Model Training**: Select a machine learning model to train.
+- **3.Model Training**: Select a machine learning model to train.
--**4.View Results**: Once the model is trained, the app will display:
+- **4.View Results**: Once the model is trained, the app will display:
-  -**-Accuracy**: Proportion of correctly predicted instances.
+  - **-Accuracy**: Proportion of correctly predicted instances.
-  -**-Classification Report**: Provides detailed metrics for each class.
+  - **-Classification Report**: Provides detailed metrics for each class.
-  -**-Confusion Matrix**: Shows the true positives, true negatives, false positives, and false negatives.
+  - **-Confusion Matrix**: Shows the true positives, true negatives, false positives, and false negatives.
-  -**-ROC Curve**: A graphical representation of the model's performance, with the AUC value provided.
+  - **-ROC Curve**: A graphical representation of the model's performance, with the AUC value provided.

 ## 🎉 Example Output
--**Confusion Matrix:** Visualized as a heatmap to show correct and incorrect predictions.
+- **Confusion Matrix:** Visualized as a heatmap to show correct and incorrect predictions.
--**ROC Curve**: Displays the trade-off between sensitivity and specificity, with the Area Under the Curve (AUC) provided.
+- **ROC Curve**: Displays the trade-off between sensitivity and specificity, with the Area Under the Curve (AUC) provided.

 ## 💡 Interpreting the Results
--**Accuracy**: A higher accuracy indicates better model performance but should be considered along with other metrics, especially for imbalanced data.
+- **Accuracy**: A higher accuracy indicates better model performance but should be considered along with other metrics, especially for imbalanced data.
--**Classification Report**: Explains precision, recall, and F1-score for each class.
+- **Classification Report**: Explains precision, recall, and F1-score for each class.
--**Confusion Matrix**: Helps understand where the model makes errors.
+- **Confusion Matrix**: Helps understand where the model makes errors.
--**ROC Curve**: Provides insights into the performance across different thresholds.
+- **ROC Curve**: Provides insights into the performance across different thresholds.